allfed/cascading-financial-failure/README.md

 The primary files are in [./src/](./src/) folder, and the model itself is contained in [./src/cascading_trade_network.py](./src/cascading_trade_network.py).

 Examples on how to use the model are in the [./scripts/](./scripts/) folder.
+For a short and concrete example of how to use the model see the [jupyter notebook](./scripts/example.ipynb).

 All the data used for the model is publically available and the sources are listed in the [./data/README.md](./data/README.md) file.